 Figure 2: Distribution of Eru availability by Village

 The availability and harvesting intensity of Gnetum africanum varied noticeably across the Mungo Division.
 Mbanga emerged as the principal harvesting zone, accounting for approximately 24.5% of harvesters, reflecting its strategic position as both a forest-edge and trade corridor.
-Bonamateke, Mbonjo, and Souza each accounted for about 16% of harvesting activity, while villages such as Nkapa, Likoko, and Mundani recorded comparatively lower participation.
+Bonamateke, Mbonjo, and Souza each accounted for about 16% of harvesting activity, while villages such as Nkappa, Likoko, and Mundani recorded comparatively lower participation.
 These spatial differences appear to be shaped by forest accessibility, proximity to markets, and local ecological conditions.

 Perceptions of future Eru availability were mixed.
 A significant proportion of harvesters (38.3%) anticipated a decline in availability, citing overharvesting, agricultural expansion, deforestation, and increasing climatic stress.
 Conversely, 29.8% expressed optimism, attributing potential improvements to emerging domestication efforts, increased youth involvement, and sustained market demand.
 The remaining 31.9% perceived little change, often drawing on long-term personal experience and a belief in the resilience of wild forest stocks.